Namaste! You must login or signup first!

 About

 What's This?
-No, That Can't Be Right refers to a scene from the 2016 biographical drama film The Founder in which entrepreneur Ray Croc experiences the speed of fast food for the first time and has a hard time believing that his order has already been served.
-In February 2025, the scene gained popularity as a meme format, with users humorously altering the dialogue to apply it to various products and services.
+No, That Can't Be Right refers to a scene from the 2016 biographical drama film The Founder in which the McDonald's entrepreneur Ray Kroc (portrayed by actor Michael Keaton) experiences the speed of fast food for the first time and has a hard time believing that his order has already been served.
+In February 2025, the scene gained virality as a meme format and phrasal template as users humorously altered the dialogue to apply it to various products and services.
+Some variations of the meme also use the original scene as an exploitable format by adding different elements to it.

 Origin